 Accommodation upgrades to double or single rooms, with private ensuite bathrooms, are available and can be arranged at an additional cost.
 All accommodation upgrades are subject to availability.

 Volunteers are provided with supplies and groceries to prepare their own meals.
 Usually a few volunteers at a time work together to cook on a rotating schedule shared between the group.
 The local team has menu suggestions available to help with meal planning.
 When working in the field volunteers need to prepare a packed lunch, usually with sandwiches, to take with them.

 On the way to camp on your arrival day, volunteers will stop at a supermarket to purchase any additional supplies they may like to begin with.
 After this, volunteers can request additional items and snacks through the local team, as part of their weekly shop.
 The local team will need the cost of any specially requested items to be covered up front and can only accept cash.

-Please note that due to the remote location of the camp and limited availability of specialty items, there is an extra charge in order to cater for some dietary requirements (vegan, gluten-free and lactose intolerance).
+Please note that due to the remote location of the camp and limited availability of specialty items, there is an extra charge in order to cater for some dietary requirements (vegetarian, vegan, gluten-free and lactose intolerance).
 Additionally, due to the rural location you should not expect to eat or have access to the same supplies of food that you normally do at home.

 Due 30 days before you start, or within 48 hours if you register inside of 30 days.
 Covers the cost of hosting you.

 |CA$4131 Equivalent to CA$74/day

 - Personalized preparation tools, guides and check lists